loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Target.typ

 for details about that.

-Similarily to other languages #ln uses stack frames for function calls, but unlike other languages, #ln only uses one during normal execution.
+Similarily to other languages #ln uses stack frames for function calls, but unlike other languages, #ln only uses one stack frame during normal execution.
 This is possible due to the finegrained control x86-64 gives a developer and the fact that #ln strictly uses CPS.
 Every function call can be tail call optimized as they always end